sourwurm/sourwurm.github.io/BrandCoolness.md

 My Tracks peak at the 0 popularity mark which explains why I have trouble finding people who listen to the same music as me!
 On the bright side, My Tracks seem to cover a good spread of popularity ranges, having decent representation all the way up to the 0.6 mark on the popularity axis.

 Of course it should be expected that the Spotify Top Tracks would be comprised of songs with high popularity.
 Interestingly enough, we can observe a bimodal distribution for Spotify's top track popularity through nodes peaking at both high and low popularity.
-This is because Spotify calculates popularity based off current Spotify listening activity.
+This is because Spotify calculates popularity based on current Spotify listening activity.
 Meaning, tracks may have had a high popularity score in their heyday, but have since fallen off.
 This is exemplified by looking at exactly which songs fall under this category.

 ![](/images/bc-low_pop_top.png)